Top 7 FinTech Trends to Watch in 2022

 Among those actively investing in robotic process automation are global investment banks, insurance & annuity companies, and the global pharmaceutical industry.

 The FinTech industry has evolved significantly over the past few years and is continuing to grow fast.
-The six trends we’ve listed above will have the most impact on this sphere in 2020.
+The seven trends we’ve listed above will have the most impact on this sphere in 2022.
+There is no doubt that the FinTech industry will see significant investment in innovation in the next few years that creates favorable conditions for new startups to arise.